Sv443/ComputerCraft-Projects/Farms/SugarcaneFarm/README.md

 ## Sugarcane Farm
-This program controls a mining turtle to automatically harvest sugarcane and deposit it into a chest or barrel.
+This program controls a turtle to automatically harvest sugarcane and deposit it into a chest or barrel.
 It also refuels itself automatically.
 You can even use this same script for a cactus farm as they behave identically.
 Additionally, the program has a feature to return to the refueling station using GPS if it gets stuck somewhere (which happens if the world is rejoined on SP or the server restarts on MP).